olusegunadejoludev/incident-app/README.md

 5. ▶️ Run the App:
    ```
    # Navigate to the project directory
-   cd blog_app
+   cd incident-app

    # Start the server
    npm start
    ```

-6. Open your web browser and visit http://localhost:3000 to use the blog app.
+6. Open your web browser and visit http://localhost:3000 to use the incident app.

 7. 📬 Contact Form Setup (EmailJS)